BenjSta/spear-tools/README.md

 ## Note
 The code in the `spear-tools` submodule is subject to its own licenses.
 If not licensed, all rights remain with the original author (Imperial College London).

-The `FullSubNet` also subtree folder has separate licensing.
+The `FullSubNet` sub-repository also is third-party code and has separate licensing.

 ## Installation
 First `cd` into `./spear-tools` and set up the SPEAR paths and symbolic links and the conda environment according to `spear-tools/README.md`.